zio/zio/docs/datatypes/test/index.md

 Each of these services, comes with a bunch of functionality that makes it very easy to test effects.

-Whenever we need to access the _live_ environment, we can use the `live` method in the `mock` package or specify the live environment in the type signature like `Live[Console]`.
+Whenever we need to access the _live_ environment, we can use the `live` method in the `test` package or specify the live environment in the type signature like `Live[Console]`.

 ### Resource Management